Health Professions: Diagnostic Medical Sonography

 be considered prior to out-of-state applicants.

-One semester of English, two social science
+One semester of English, one social science

 electives, and a humanities elective will be required of all